Chabert-Liddell/robber/README.md

 Implementation of a variety of methods to compute
-    the robustness of ecological interaction networks with binary interactions as described in <doi:10.1002/env.2709>.
-In particular, using the Stochastic Block Model and its bipartite counterpart, the Latent Block Model to put a parametric model on the network, allows the comparison of the robustness of networks differing in species richness and number of interactions.
+    the robustness of ecological interaction networks with binary interactions as described in [Chabert-Liddel, Barbillon and Donnet (2022)](https://doi.org/10.1002/env.2709).
+In particular, using the Stochastic
+    Block Model and its bipartite counterpart, the Latent Block Model to put a parametric model on the network, allows the comparison of the robustness of networks differing in species richness and number of interactions.
 It also